-To help you remember to enroll in Medicare, NYSHIP will send you a letter and Medicare information packet a few months before your 65th birthday.
+Watch your mail for a letter and Medicare information packet from NYSHIP a few months before your 65th birthday.

 Medicare-primary Empire Plan enrollees and dependents will automatically be enrolled in the Empire Plan Medicare Rx, a Medicare Part D prescription drug program with expanded coverage designed especially for Empire Plan members.